 Why do they do this?
 A few possible reasons:

-- For further replication by using your website to also infect other websites.
+- For further replication (spreading) by using your website to also infect other websites.

 - To send massive quantities of spam from your website’s server

-- To set up a phishing site, such as an imitation of your bank’s website to try to lure people into giving these hackers their bank login credentials.
+- To set up a phishing site, such as an imitation of a bank’s website to try to lure people into giving these hackers their bank login credentials.

 - To obtain a list of email addresses to add to their spam databases (from your WordPress users — particularly with subscription or eCommerce sites)